Chen Quin Jack

 Emily, George, Edward, Alice and Agnes Yaupaung 1892

 This picture taken in 1892 shows 5 of the nine children of Samuel and Esther.
 Left to right – Emily, George, Edward, Alice, and Agnes.
+Photo curtesy of Beth and Sam Woo.

 This picture taken in 1892 shows 5 of the nine children of Samuel and Esther.
 Left to right – Emily, George, Edward, Alice, and Agnes.
 Later children include Sidney Hong, Top Hong, Harry Hong – who later reversed this cultural acknowledgment by anglicizing his name to Henry then Percival Henry.